michaeljarizala/nft-gallery-demo/README.md

 The project utilizes the Amoy testnet for demo purposes, using a ERC721 smart contract that was written manually for this purpose.
 A copy of the contract files are included here for reference and testing.

+Live demo to this project is available at: [nft-gallery-demo.vercel.app](https://nft-gallery-demo.vercel.app/)

 ## Objectives
 1. Connect to a MetaMask wallet
 2. Detection during account change/switch